detroit-labs/dl-coaching-comp-sci-fundamentals/session10/final_project.md

     structure.
 Clean up any allocated memory that is no longer needed after the data has been copied to its new memory location.
-12. Create a destructor for the LinearContainer class which deallocates any stack-allocated memory when the object is destroyed.
+12. Create a destructor for the LinearContainer class which deallocates any heap-allocated memory when the object is destroyed.
 13. Create a preprocessor macro `log(x)` in a header called `debug.hpp`.
 This macro will be used to handle any output other than the output of the main program.
 This macro should be defined